 10 Best Indigenous Nigerian Food To Enjoy On A Trip

 After you have won, you can make your way to Nigeria and spend all your money on delicious Nigerian dishes.
 Like each country’s unique cuisine, Nigeria’s food is also special.
-Nigerian food comprises flavours of numerous ethnic groups and can be distinguished from other West African cuisines because of its savoury sauces and soups.
+Nigerian food comprises flavors of numerous ethnic groups and can be distinguished from other West African cuisines because of its savory sauces and soups.

-Whether you are a first-time visitor or a seasoned traveller, here is a list of the top 10 indigenous Nigerian foods you must try on your trip to this beautiful country.
+Whether you are a first-time visitor or a seasoned traveler, here is a list of the top 10 indigenous Nigerian foods you must try on your trip to this beautiful country.

 1. Nigerian Jollof Rice